Nebraska Revised Statute 60-484

 (c) An applicant may present other documents as proof of identification and age designated by the director.
 Any documents accepted shall be recorded according to a written exceptions process established by the director.

-(7) Any individual applying for an operator's license or a state identification card who indicated his or her wish to have the word "veteran" displayed on the front of such license or card shall comply with section 60-4,189.
+(7) Any individual applying for an operator's license or a state identification card who indicated his or her wish to have a veteran designation displayed on the front of such license or card shall comply with section 60-4,189.